da03/TFLite-Micro-Seq2Seq/README.md

 ## Deployment to Arduino

 The Arduino project can be found at [Arduino_Project](Arduino_Project).
 Compile and upload it to MCUs (we recommend using PlatformIO in VSCode, a tutorial can be found [here](https://maker.pro/arduino/tutorial/how-to-use-platformio-in-visual-studio-code-to-program-arduino)), and run.
 Note that there's already a pretrained model in [Arduino_Project/src](Arduino_Project/src) so you can directly use it for a simple number-to-word task.

+Upon seeing "Input:", enter a number and hit Enter, and the model will run inference and output the result.
+Note that the program will not echo back the digits you typed in until Enter is hit.

 ## Training